Skip to main content

 3. They maintained backward compatibility throughout the transition

-This approach allowed them to replace a critical service without disrupting the user experience.
+This approach allowed them to replace a critical service without any disruption of the user experience.

 Conclusion

-To conclude, the most successful approach to technical debt management is usually a balanced one: allocate regular time for debt reduction, establish clear metrics for tracking debt, and build a culture that values code quality alongside feature delivery.
+Most of the time, the successful approach to manage technical debt is a balanced one: allocate regular time for debt reduction, establish clear metrics for tracking debt, and build a culture that values code quality alongside feature delivery.

 Remember that the goal ain't getting the perfect code, but a codebase that enables your team to deliver value to users efficiently and sustainably.
 By making informed decisions about when to pay off technical debt and when to live with it, you can strike the right balance between speed and sustainability in your development process.